Automated Evolution of Feature Logging Statement Levels Using Git Histories and Degree of Interest: Evaluation

-Column \textbf{trns} is the number of transformed logging statements (\transPercent).
+Column \textbf{trns} denotes \transPercent\ of candidate logging statements are transformed.
 This metric is not a success rate as it is dependent on the mismatches found and the enabled heuristics.
 Instead, it demonstrates that the transformations made by our tool---when applied to real-world projects---are subtle enough that they may be appealing to more risk-averse projects.
 It also shows that manual effort can be labor-intensive, involving multi-developer, historical analysis and transformation, as manually modifying \trans\ logging statements is non-trivial.\takeaway{The transformations were subtle (\transPercent) yet labor-alleviating (\trans\ transformations).}

 \paragraph{Heuristics}